maarjal/Arctic-Wild/README.md

 ## Description

 The webpage layout is created using Flexbox.
-Image icons include hover effects using CSS transform and transition.
+Images include hover effects using CSS transform and transition.

 ## Setup/Installation Requirements